TyloRoberts/fosvis/README.md

 		* Keep in mind that some links are already grouped so be sure to change all the colors in the group to maintain those groups
 		* If you search the file for the color that is currently entered it will show you all the occurrences of that color and hence all the links that are grouped with that link

-4. Changing colors of protein doamins
+4. Changing colors of protein domains
-	* Lines that start with 'band' repersent protein domains
+	* Lines that start with 'band' represent protein domains
 	* Do the same process as changing the colors of links except the format for the color of a band is ‘rgb(r,g,b)’ and have no luminosity value
 	* Similar to links, recurrent domains already have the same color so if you change one change all to that color otherwise the legend won’t be accurate